-Prerequisite/Recommendation: Business Management & Technology 1A/1B or Accounting 1A/1B.
+Prerequisite/Recommendation: Business Management & Technology with a 2.0 (C) or better.

 In the first semester course Finance and Banking 1A BC, students will explore the American Banking System from the standpoint of the bank and the consumer.
 Topics will include money management strategies, checking account simulations, fundamentals of investing and types of personal and business insurance.
 Financial literacy skills will be learned through an interactive computer simulation website along with Dave Ramsey's Personal Foundations in Finance.
 Students will have the opportunity to tour the Federal Reserve Bank.
 This course has been approved to meet the MMC senior year math-related credit requirement.